medeiros/medeiros.github.io/_posts/2020-10-09-Kafka-Core-Concepts.md

 - The [MurmurHash3](https://en.wikipedia.org/wiki/MurmurHash) algorithm is
 based on the number of partitions of a topic.
 So, if it's important to maintain order (and, hence, you're using Message Keys for that), make sure that the number of partitions of your topic do not change.
+If they change, you may have unexpected behaviors.
 - It is also possible to overwrite the algorithm behavior (change [MurmurHash3](https://en.wikipedia.org/wiki/MurmurHash) for something else), by overwriting the Kafka `TopicPartition` class.